Javan Rhino

 EX

 Javan rhinos are found in only one protected area in the world.
-The biology of the species is poorly understood because techniques for accurately estimating their numbers are not fully developed.
-They are extremely vulnerable to extinction due to natural catastrophes, diseases, poaching, and potential inbreeding.
+The biology of the species is poorly understood, but we are starting to learn more about the species ecology and behavior thanks to very intensive monitoring of the population.
+They are extremely vulnerable to extinction due to natural catastrophes, habitat loss, diseases, poaching, and potential inbreeding.

 Illegal Wildlife Trade

 Javan rhinos were killed by trophy hunters during colonial times.
 They were also killed as agricultural pests and for their horn, a highly prized commodity in traditional Asian medicine.
-Poaching remains an ever-present threat and ultimately wiped out the subspecies found in Vietnam in 2010.
+Poaching remains an ever-present threat.

 Reduced Genetic Diversity

-The small size of the Javan rhino population is in itself a cause for concern.
-Low genetic diversity could make it hard for the species to remain viable.
+The small size of the Javan rhino population is a cause for concern.
+Low genetic diversity and inbreeding could make it difficult for the long-term survival of the species.

 Natural Disasters

-Ujung Kulon National Park is highly vulnerable to tsunamis and a major explosion of the Anak Krakatau volcano could easily wipe out all life in the protected area.
+The coastal Ujung Kulon National Park is highly vulnerable to tsunamis, and a major explosion of the nearby Anak Krakatau volcano could easily wipe out most life in the protected area.
+Rising sea levels because of climate change also threaten the park.

 Disease